theacodes/Protopigeon/readme.md

 ProtoPigeon
 ===========

 ProtoPigeon provides utilities for generating protorpc Messages from ndb Models.
 It can generate Message classes from Models, translate entities to message instances and vice-verse.
-It can also compose two message classes.
+It can also compose multiple message classes together.

 Usage